 Alternatively, press Ctrl + Fn + B from anywhere on the device to quickly create a new .brf file.

 The cursor will be visible between two braille brackets, and can be set as blinking in the User settings.
 You can begin writing in your new file.

+Please note: as BRF documents are written in 6-dots Braille, pressing the dots 7 or 8 while writing your Braille document will display an error message.

 Open a File